KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

     * I want to be able to easily navigate throughout the site to find content that I am interested in.

-    * I want to look for user feedback to see if the site is reliable.
+    * I want to look for user feedback to see if the site is reliable and trustworthy.

     * I want to be able to locate social media links to see their followings and to determine how trusted and known they are.